 As you face budget challenges and an ever-changing playing field in higher education IT, exceptional management and leadership skills are in demand now more than ever.
 EDUCAUSE offers several programs to enhance your success as a current or future IT manager and leader.

-Across the EDUCAUSE Institute programs, you'll find dynamic, immersive experiences designed to enhance your higher education IT management and leadership skills.
-The program faculty are experienced higher education leaders committed to facilitating the exchange of information through collaborative learning.
+Across the EDUCAUSE Institute Programs, you'll find dynamic experiences designed to enhance your higher education IT management and leadership skills.
+Program faculty are executives and leaders from higher education institutions and associations, government, and the private sector committed to facilitating the exchange of information and ideas through collaborative dialogue.

 A week-long residential program offered once a year

 - This program is for a new CIO or an experienced senior-level leader aspiring to CIO/executive-level leadership.